 This will sound sarcastic but

-These moments are exceptional when restoring a 22 year old vehicle.
-Most people do not relate to such a process, especially since buying a newer car can be cheaper and clearly better.
+These moments are exceptional when restoring a 23-year-old vehicle.
+Most people do not relate to such a process, especially since buying a newer car can be cheaper and better for a plethora of reasons.
 After all, if you haven’t replaced the parts by now, you probably will before you want to.
 Not to mention the rust and dents that occur.
 I mean, paint can only take so much.
 Dumping $8,000 into a $1,000 car is obviously stupid.
-Yet, this conclusion is often made by people that can’t distinguish sounds of a 4-banger from a V8.
+Yet, this conclusion is often made by people that can’t distinguish the sounds of a 4-banger from a V8.

 Am I a car guy?
-Compared to people that don’t know how to change their motor oil, it appears I am. ( DRIVING A PROJECT CAR EVERYDAY ) However, people discussing cylinder bore and stroke of block variations can quickly go over my head.
+Compared to people that don’t know how to change their motor oil, it appears I am.
+However, people discussing cylinder bore and stroke of block variations can quickly go over my head.

 So, how much knowledge is needed to prove a sufficient level of interest?